tiraboschi/virt-advisor-operator/docs/vep.md

 As a cautious admin, I want to verify changes before they touch production.
 1. I create a manifest with `action: DryRun`.
 2. The Operator sets `status.phase = ReviewRequired` and populates `status.diff`.
 3. I inspect the diff.
-I decide to proceed: `kubectl patch configplan ... -p '{"spec": {"action": "Apply"}}'`
+I decide to proceed: `kubectl patch virtplatformconfig ... -p '{"spec": {"action": "Apply"}}'`
 4. The Operator advances to execution.

 #### Story 2: Auto-Approval (Fire and Forget)